 - Microsoft To Do and Gmail Tasks are, hands down, the best apps to use for 1MTD due to integration with their corresponding ecosystems.
 Both implement 1MTD well with drag and drop prioritizing.
 Both link extremely well with ecosystem email and other products.
 And both have great mobile options.
 But neither one has advancement paths to MYN.

 - Things is an Apple-only app (Mac and iOS) that has easy to use features and deep integration with other Apple software.
 Using it for 1MTD makes sense with a nice upgrade path to MYN with MYN-capable drag and drop.
-Not as advanced as Todoist, and no browser access to your tasks.
+However it has no browser access to your tasks.
+See this video course: https://www.michaellinenberger.com/MYN-Things/things-video-course.html

 - Other apps are better for MYN (see below) and have compromises for 1MTD (like no drag and drop priority setting); but all can be used with 1MTD.